 Darian Woods

-Before NPR, Woods worked as an adviser to the Secretary of the New Zealand Treasury.
-He has an honors degree in economics from the University of Canterbury and a Master of Public Policy from UC Berkeley.
+Before NPR, Woods worked as an adviser to New Zealand's Treasury Secretary.
+He has an honors degree in economics from the University of Canterbury and a Master of Public Policy from the University of California, Berkeley.

 -